flyngPig/MATLAB/README.md

 - ...

 ## linux
-- enable the cammera using
+- enable the cammera using: `sudo raspi-config`
-  - sudo raspi-config

-- add the cammera interface (/dev/video0) by
+- add the cammera interface (/dev/video0) using `sudo modprobe bcm2835-v4l2`
-  - sudo modprobe bcm2835-v4l2